lyyang01/Bio-Copilot/README.md

 - Other data used for the cell annotation step is in the 'data' folder.

 ## Usage
-code and usage will be updated in a few days.
+code and usage will be updated in this week.